OCA/website/website_snippet_marginless_gallery/README.rst

 * Go to *Customize > Change Images Height*.
 * Input a number and press *Continue*.

+To avoid trimming the images, you need to:

+* Select any block inside the snippet you just created.
+* Go to the top parent.
+* Go to *Customize > Do not trim images*.

 Known issues / Roadmap
 ======================